Review of Flip broadband plans

 It should be noted that Flip’s naked internet plans are cheaper than its homeline plans.
 This is a huge bonus, especially when you consider that most of us have mobile phones these days with unlimited calls and texts, rendering the home phone next to useless for many of us.
 However, while you pay extra with the Homeline plans you do get some great call inclusions:

-- Countries include Australia, US landlines and mobiles, Canadian landlines and mobiles and the UK among many others
+- Countries include Australia, US landlines and mobiles, Canadian landlines and mobiles and the UK among many other destinations

 - For an extra $5 you also get voicemail, call diversion, call waiting and caller ID on your landline